Spangled Drongo – a noisy and conspicuous bird

 Spangled Drongo – forked tail and crimson eyes

-In late spring they often migrate to areas around Brisbane in Queensland to nest and they leave with their juveniles in mid-summer.
+In late spring, they often migrate to areas around Brisbane in Queensland to nest, and they leave with their juveniles in mid-summer.

-Where spotted: Port Douglas, QLD
+Where spotted: Port Douglas and Brisbane, QLDÂ

 The unsuccessful racehorse Drongo was named after the bird and led to the Australian slang insult “drongo” meaning ‘idiot’.